common-workflow-language/user_guide/_episodes/03-input.md

 {}
 Final process status is success
 ```
+> ## Where did those `/tmp` paths come from?
+>
+> The CWL reference runner (cwltool) and other runners create temporary
+> directories with symbolic ("soft") links to your input files to ensure that
+> the tools aren't accidently accessing files that were not explicitly
+> specified
+{: .callout}

 The field `inputBinding` is optional and indicates whether and how the
 input parameter should be appear on the tool's command line.
 If